This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 • In an 8-inch skillet, melt the butter over medium heat.
-Stir in the brown sugar, cinnamon, and nutmeg, and continue stirring as it cooks for about 30 seconds.
+Stir in the brown sugar, cinnamon, and nutmeg; cook for 30 seconds.

-• Add the chopped apples and stir to coat them evenly.
+• Add the chopped apple and stir to coat.

 Notes